 Natural gas price statistics

-Natural gas prices for household consumers, first half 2020
+Natural gas prices (including taxes) for household consumers, second half 2020

-This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from the United Kingdom; Liechtenstein; North Macedonia, Serbia, Turkey; Bosnia and Herzegovina; Moldova, Georgia and Ukraine.
+This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from Liechtenstein, North Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova, Georgia and Ukraine.

 The price of energy in the EU depends on a range of different supply and demand conditions, including the geopolitical situation, the national energy mix, import diversification, network costs, environmental protection costs, severe weather conditions, or levels of excise and taxation.
 Note that prices presented in this article include taxes, levies and VAT for household consumers but exclude refundable taxes and levies and VAT for non-household consumers.